Marine Biology, PhD

 Format and Style of Dissertation

-The dissertation must follow style requirements established in the Marine Biology Graduate Handbook and must be approved and signed by the members of the student’s GAC, and the Dean of Graduate Studies.
+The dissertation must follow style requirements established in the Marine Biology Graduate Handbook and must be approved and signed by the members of the student’s GAC, and Graduate Education.
 Guidance can be found in the Marine Biology Student Handbook (www.marinebiology.tamucc.edu).
-For more information on formatting requirements, consult the College of Graduate Studies Doctoral Student information page (https://gradschool.tamucc.edu/current_students/doctoral_students.html).
+For more information on formatting requirements, consult the Graduate Education Doctoral Student information page (https://www.tamucc.edu/academics/graduate-education/dissertation-thesis.php).

 Once the dissertation is completed and approved by the GAC, the results of the research must be presented orally and publicly.
 The final defense/oral examination usually takes place immediately following the seminar (see below).
 Graduate students are expected to present their research at a scientific meeting (other than their graduate seminar) prior to graduation.

-Upon approval by a student’s GAC, a copy of the dissertation will be sent to the Dean of Graduate Studies.
-At the time of successful completion of the final defense/oral examination, committee members will sign the dissertation and return it to the Dean of Graduate Studies for final approval and signature.
+Upon approval by a student’s GAC, a copy of the dissertation will be submitted to Graduate Education.
+At the time of successful completion of the final defense/oral examination, committee members will sign the dissertation and return to Graduate Education for final approval and signature.
 See also “Requirements for Doctoral Programs” in the general section of this catalog.

 Final Oral Defense Examination